What & Why

 Live Demo

 Hover over the navigation links above to see the highlight animation in action.
 The highlight smoothly follows your cursor and resizes to match each link.
+On mobile, the highlight is automatically hidden since hover states don't exist on touch devices.

 Gotchas & Considerations

-• The highlight requires JavaScript to dynamically follow the hovered link.
+- The highlight requires JavaScript to dynamically follow the hovered link.
 Without JS, it stays static on the active link.

-• If you add or remove links dynamically, you need to re-initialize the highlight widths and positions.
+- If you add or remove links dynamically, you need to re-initialize the highlight widths and positions.

-• Make sure the nav container has position: relative and the highlight has position: absolute.
+- Make sure the nav container has

 Resource